zitadel/zitadel/docs/docs/concepts/usecases/saas.md

 In an organization projects and users are managed by the organization.
 You need at least one organization for your own company in our case "The Timing Company".

-For your custumers you have different possibilities:
+For your customers you have different possibilities:
 1. Your customer already owns an organization ZITADEL
 2. Your customer creates a new organization in ZITADEL by itself
 3. You create an organization for your customer (If you like to verify the domain, the customer has to do it)